-- Application for admission as a degree-seeking student. - Application fee \$50.
-The application fee is a processing fee.
-It is non-refundable and non-transferable to another term. - 3.
-Proof of previous education as follows: - a.
-If the student is a high school graduate or equivalent, and has never attended college, a certified English translation of the transcript must be submitted. - b.
-If a student has attended college previously, a certified English translation of the transcript(s) of all colleges attended must be submitted. - 4.
-Proof of proficiency in the use of the English language.
-Students from countries other than English speaking must submit to the College admissions office an original copy of satisfactory scores on the TOEFL examination (Test of English as a Foreign Language).
-This test is available through the Educational Testing Service, Box 899, Princeton, New Jersey 08540. - Statement showing that financial resources are available for travel, tuition, books and living expenses while in school.
+- application for admission as a degree seeking student, - application fee of \$75, (a non-refundable, non-transferable processing fee) - 3. proof of previous education as follows; - a.
+A high school graduate or equivalent who has never attended college requires a certified English translation of the transcript. - A student who attended college previously, requires a certified English translation of the transcript(s) of all colleges attended. - 4. proof of proficiency in the use of the English language, and (Students from countries other than English speaking must submit to the College admissions office an original copy of satisfactory scores on the TOEFL [Test of English as a Foreign Language] examination.
+This test is available through the Educational Testing Service, Box 899, Princeton, New Jersey 08540.) - statement showing that financial resources are available for travel, tuition, books and living expenses while in school.
 The applicant may also be requested to show evidence that there is on deposit, in a United States bank, funds to cover these expenses.

 No international applicant will be considered for admission until all information (items 1-4) has been received.
 To be considered for any term, all items must be received at least 60 days prior to the student's initial term of admission.
-International students accepted for admission will be notified of their acceptance and will be provided with Form 1-20A as required by the U.S. Department of Justice.
+International students accepted for admission will be notified of their acceptance and will be provided with Form I-20A as required by the U.S. Department of Justice.
 An international student should be enrolled and satisfactorily complete a minimum of 12 credit hours for the fall and winter terms (I and II) and six credit hours for the spring term (III).
 For information, contact the campus enrollment services office.